OlivierSohn/hamazed/imj-interpolation-base/README.md

 # What is it?

-Interpolation library, defines the "DiscretelyInterpolable" class.
+Interpolation library defining the "DiscretelyInterpolable" class and instances for types of "imj-base"

 # Build